Director of Operations – April Angermeier, M.P.A.

-April Angermeier serves in two roles at Community Solutions.
-She is a Consultant that assists a variety of nonprofits and public entities with program development, project management, grant writing, and evaluation.
-She also works internally as an Office Manager, building systems and processes that support collaboration and effective project management.
+April Angermeier builds systems and processes that support collaboration and effective project management in her role as the Director of Operations at Community Solutions.
+She also provides consulting services, assisting a variety of nonprofits and public entities with program development, project management, grant writing, and evaluation.
 April believes in the power of community and centering the voices and experiences of the most marginalized in society.
 She says “with the way our systems are set up, it’s really common to lose sight of the people you are supposed to be serving.”
 She hopes to see more transformative models of justice being used in our community over time and commits to working toward this goal in her work.

 Project Assistant – Chipo Chavanduka, M.P.H.